Cat nail caps are one of the more exciting products available for cat owners.

 Nail caps represent one of the more effective ways of preventing cats from clawing fabric.
 If your cat has a habit of tearing apart drapes or furniture, these products could stop them.

 It’s worth noting that it won’t stop them from attempting to claw at the materials.
-So if a nail cap comes off accidentally, your cat’s first move will be scratching everything in sight.
+So if a nail cap comes off accidentally, your cat’s first move will be to scratch everything in sight.

 2 Helps Prevent Accident Injuries or Scratches